|Many thanks to Natalie Kilgore, she created this artwork just for the ATL LOVE series. |

 Find more of her work at Natty Michelle

 Welcome to the ATL LOVE Series!
 I've asked a handful of my favorite Atlanta bloggers to give us an-eats-and-treats tour of their favorite Atlanta area neighborhood over the next few weeks.

-Many thanks to the talented Natalie Kilgore, who's incredible hand drawn illustrations "really tie the series together".
-You can purchase her work in her etsy shop, Natty Michelle Paperie or follow her blog, Natty Michelle, I'm loving her recent post on the failings of comparison.
+Many thanks to the talented Natalie Kilgore, who's incredible hand draw illustrations really tie the series together.
+You can purchase her work in her etsy shop, Natty Michelle Paperie or follow her blog, Natty Michelle, for her insightful "free-lance ladies" series or peeks into her charming home.